miladsade96/mysql_notes/notes/chapter-03/README.md

 ---

 ## Self Joins:
+A `self join` is a type of `JOIN` operation where a table is joined with `itself`.
+It's useful when you need to compare rows within the same table based on certain criteria.

 #### Joining `employees` table from `sql_hr` database with itself in order to get the `employee_id`, `employee first name` and `manager first name`:
 ```mysql